IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 \section{Simulation Evaluation \& Results}

 To rigorously evaluate the performance and benefits of \PlannerName, we first conduct tests in a simulation environment.
 These experiments include ablations to assess the impact of key design decisions, as well as Monte Carlo evaluations comparing \PlannerNameSpaced against baseline methods.
+The codebase for our planner, simulation environment, and testing package can be found at \href{https://ia-tigris.github.io}{https://ia-tigris.github.io}.